 In this series I try to show as many options as possible, so that the calculation is comprehensible for many applications.
 The hydronic balancing is not a myth and you will understand step by step on an example building, which actions are necessary to optimize a heating system hydraulically.

-The example building
+The example building for a hydronic balancing procedure

 Our example building (Figure 1) is located in Saxony (Germany) and belongs to my brother Erik.
 The house was built in 1935 and renovated in 2005.
 The windows were replaced, facade and roof insulation was installed, and a gas condensing boiler was installed.
 Furthermore, new radiators with presettable radiator valves were installed in the building.